 Did you know your closet can be the first place in your house to look for extra money?

-By selling your unused clothes you can make money and declutter your house in the process.
-To make the most money from your clothing sales, you should consider the following websites whether you plan on cleaning out your closet or scour your local thrift stores and yard sales to flip clothing for a profit.
+Sell clothes online to make money and declutter your house in the process.
+Whether you plan to clean out your closet or scour your local thrift stores and yard sales to flip clothing for a profit, to make the most money from your clothing sales, you should consider the following websites.

 As possibly the largest online clothing consignment store, ThredUP accepts women’s and children’s (boys, girls, and juniors) clothing, shoes, and handbags.